barryclark/jekyll-now/_posts/2017-10-7-Media-school.md

 ---
 layout: post
-title: Seven things I learned in the PhD Cup media school
+title: Seven things I learned during the PhD Cup media school
 ---

 Whether you like it or not, a large part of a scientist job is about communicating.
 You have to pitch your ideas to collaborators, outline your plans to get grants, educate your students and report your findings to the scientific community.
 It is hence a good investment to spend a bit of your precious time honing your soft skills.